 This October, in Philadelphia, a 22-year-old trans woman named Keisha Jenkins was shot and killed.
 A group of men fled the scene where she fell.
 In Fresno, in July, an unidentified driver beckoned Casey (aka K.c.)
 Haggard to his car.
 When Haggard leaned toward the passenger seat window, someone in the vehicle jabbed a knife into her throat then sped away.
+She stumbled down the street, fell to the ground, and started bleeding out.
+According to reports, she later died in the hospital.
 In February, Yazmin Vash Payne was stabbed by her boyfriend, Ezekial Dear.
 After killing her, Dear set their apartment on fire, leaving Yazmin to burn.
 More than one of this year's 23 lost souls were buried in shallow graves.
 In August, Shade Schuler's corpse decomposed beyond recognition in a vacant field in Dallas.
 Police attempted to identify her body by illustrating her tattoos, which they asked the public for help in identifying.
 In May, Mercedes Williamson's lover killed her then hid her body in his father's land in Rocky Creek, Alabama.

 In 2014, the murders of 12 trans women were reported in the United States.
 That number almost doubled this year.
 The murders of 22 trans women were reported in 2015.
 An additional trans woman, Mya Hall, was killed by police in March.
 We've never really known how bad the crisis truly is, and we still don't.
 As Harper Jean Tobin of the National Center for Transgender Equality testified on Capitol Hill, at the Congressional forum on transgender violence that was held on November 17th, "We know the numbers are far higher than that.
 Even the FBI will admit the data are collected and reported so inconsistently as to render them almost meaningless."